 The format for both the environment variable and the directive is:

 cmd1 [cmd2 ...]:[!]ext1 ext2 ...; cmd2: ...

 ext1 etc. are file extensions (which may include wildcards) or one of the following file types:

 |NORMAL||No attributes are set|

-There are three types that can be used instead of an extension:
+There are four types that can be used instead of an extension: